Trieste summons the Italian Government before Court for applying the VAT (IVA)

 Trieste, 4 December 2018. – Like the tax exclaves of Campione and of Livigno, on the border with Switzerland, Trieste and its international Free Port should be exempted from the Italian Value Added Tax – VAT (Imposta sul Valore Aggiunto – IVA), although for different reasons.
 Just like San Marino and Vatican City, Trieste is legally a foreign Country, even if its administration is sub-entrusted to the Italian Government under a special trusteeship mandate.
 So is under international law, E.U. legislation and the Italian Republic’s own domestic legal system.

 This is stated and argued in the 24 pages of the Writ of Summon (LINK) in legal action No. 4277/2018, pending before the Court of Trieste, initiated by the International Provisional Representative of the Free Territory of Trieste – I.P.R.
-F.T.T. and notified to the Italian Government, the Italian Ministry of Economy and Finance, the Tax Revenue Office, and the Customs and the Customs and Monopolies Agency on November 21st.
+F.T.T. and notified to the Italian Government, the Italian Ministry of Economy and Finance, the Tax Revenue Office, and the Customs and Monopolies Agency on November 21st.

 The legal action is a civil lawsuit that requests the Italian judge serving in Trieste to determinate and declare the legal force of the instruments of Italian and of European law that recognize the legal status of Trieste and of its international Free Port as established by international law, and do not allow to apply to them the same VAT applied on the supply of goods and services, as well as on imports that take place «within the territory of the Italian State» (where the VAT has increased to 22%).